GradientGamer-XD/goo-engine/README.md

 This fork is intended to be a free alternative host for precompiled Goo Engine builds which is normally accessible by joining Goo's patreon.
 This is legally possible under the GPL.

 I encourage you to support Dillon Goo in his wonderful project

+All builds are done by me and not automated